 2. Stick to one or two social media platforms

 While you may ultimately be able to keep up a presence on every social media platform the Internet offers, choose one or two to focus on when you’re first starting out.
-Keeping up with accounts can be more work that you anticipated, and it’s easy to get overwhelmed.
+Keeping up with accounts can be more work than you anticipated, and it’s easy to get overwhelmed.

-Although you should claim usernames on all of the major platforms (Facebook, Twitter, Instagram, and Pinterest, just to name a few), you can avoid frustration by only actively maintaining one or two.
+Although you should claim usernames on all the major platforms (Facebook, Twitter, Instagram, and Pinterest, just to name a few), you can avoid frustration by only actively maintaining one or two.
 Once you’re in the habit of updating, you can gradually start adding in the others.